idaholab/moose/tutorials/tutorial04_meshing/doc/content/getting_started/examples_and_tutorials/tutorial04_meshing/presentation/tutorial04_step08_abtr.md

 - For each [ExtraIDIntegralVectorPostprocessor.md], a separate CSV file is generated to describe the integral variable quantity as a function of each combination of input reporting ID provided.
 Alternatively, [ExtraIDIntegralReporter.md] can output in JSON file format, which is more suitable for additional data parsing using script languages.

+!listing reactor_examples/abtr/abtr_griffin_snippet.i
+         block=PowerDensity VectorPostprocessors
+         link=False

+!---

+### Output Postprocessing

+- [ExtraIDIntegralVectorPostprocessor.md]

+- For each [ExtraIDIntegralVectorPostprocessor.md], a separate CSV file is generated to describe the integral variable quantity as a function of each combination of input reporting ID provided.
+Alternatively, [ExtraIDIntegralReporter.md] can output in JSON file format, which is more suitable for additional data parsing using script languages.

 !row!
 !col small=12 medium=6 large=8